ibethel/idignify.com/wp-content/plugins/broken-link-checker/readme.txt

 * *There are no release notes for this version*

 == Upgrade Notice ==

+= 1.9.2 =
+Fixes UI issues related to the new WP 3.8 admin style and a few security vulnerabilities.

+= 1.6.2 =
+Attempts to fix the "database not up to date" bug that some users are still experiencing with 1.6.1.
+If you have not encountered this bug, you can skip this update.

 = 1.4 =
 Adds an option to send post authors notifications about broken links in their posts and the the ability to sort links by URL, as well as a number of other updates and fixes.